MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 # Proposal

-## Definitions
-**Revoke**: To officially cancel or withdraw specific privileges, rights, or permissions.
-In the context of `wallet_revokePermissions`, revoking would entail nullifying the access granted to certain dApps or operations, such as account information retrieval via `eth_accounts`.

-## Proposal Specification
 The `wallet_revokePermissions` method is proposed as a new JSON-RPC feature for MetaMask, aimed at giving users more granular control over permission management.
 With this method, users can can revoke permissions for the specified permissions and caveats provided.

 The method signature will be as follows: